 The Use of Organic Soil

 The best growing medium for this type of cannabis is a soil type that has been naturally enhanced.
-It’s important to create an organic soil which is free from chemicals.
-To create this type of environment, you can fertilize your garden with leaves that fell during winter and autumn.
+It’s important to create organic soil which is free from chemicals.
+To create this environment, you can fertilize your garden with leaves that fell during winter and autumn.
 Compost is also a great addition to this type of soil.
 The advantage of organic soils is that they contain a wide range of microorganisms which play a crucial role in the healthy growth of cannabis.
-Additionally, organic soils have the right level of PH hence they don’t need adjustments.
+Additionally, organic soils have the right level of PH; hence they don’t need adjustments.
 They produce high-quality nutrients.

 Temperature, Light, Ventilation, and Humidity

-These three factors are all essential conditions for efficient growing of organic marijuana.
+These three factors are all essential conditions for the efficient growing of organic marijuana.
 Growing your plants outdoors is the best alternative if you want high yields.
-They are also able to receive maximum sunlight and free flow of air.
+They are also able to receive maximum sunlight and a free flow of air.
 The leaves will grow bigger and the stems stronger.

 What to Feed Organic Cannabis